-AseptSoft includes a built-in version control system that manages your process design work with branches, commits, automatic saving, undo/redo, and collaborative review sessions.
+AseptSoft includes a built-in version control system that manages your process design work with branches, commits, a browsable history, automatic saving, undo/redo, and collaborative review sessions.

 ✨ Key Features